speechbrain/benchmarks/benchmarks/MOABB/README.md

 - ShallowConvNet and EECConformer models are excluded for P300 and SSVEP experiments, as these models are tailored for Motor Imagery tasks.

 ## 📈️ [Results on protocol key aspects](#results_protocol)
-### One-step vs. two-step hyperparameter search
+### Two-stepvs. one-step hyperparameter search
 Hyperparameter search was performed on the entire search space in a single step (1-step search) or on subspaces of the entire search space performing two sequential spaces (2-step search).
-From our results, two-step search was superior than single-step search for 6 out of 9 datasets used.
+From our results, two-step search was superior than single-step search for 6 out of 9 datasets used, with improvements up to 10.9%.

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): 2-step - 1-step search |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|